-The role of the sexual assault victim advocate is to provide services to the victims of sexual assault regardless of whether or not the victim chooses to participate in the criminal justice process.
+The role of the sexual assault victim advocate2 is to provide services to the victims of sexual assault regardless of whether or not the victim chooses to participate in the criminal justice process.
 Victim service agencies should be involved at the earliest possible time after a report of sexual assault, no matter which agency receives the report.
 They play a very important role in providing a response that keeps the victim central in the process, allowing the investigation and prosecution to be offender focused.
 Advocacy also has a critical role in promoting the healing process for the victim.
 Sexual assault victim advocates provide crisis intervention, support, family advocacy, information and referral and other ancillary services to assist the victim throughout the criminal justice process.
-The support provided by the sexual assault victims are more likely to continue through the process.
+The support provided by the sexual assault victim advocate also benefits the criminal justice process, because supported, well-informed victims are more likely to continue through the process.
 Advocates will operate under the guidelines established by The Georgia Crime Victim's Bill of Rights (O.C.G.A. § 17-17-1) and will adhere to best practices as outlined in the Georgia Sexual Assault Response Team Guide and the Georgia Sexual Assault Certification Standards.